 Today, we are Cooper, Adel & Associates.

-My partner, Mitch Adel, who has been with the firm since 2005 and is also a Certified Elder Law Attorney, and managing partner, Dan Vu, partner-regional manager, have the same passion and commitment that I do about solving the complex problems that aging presents to us all.
+We have three partners today including my partner and the managing partner of the firm, Mitch Adel, who has been with the firm since 2005 and Dan Vu, who is our partner and regional manager, who has been with the firm since 2010.
+Dan, Mitch and I have completed the rigorous program to become dually Certified Elder Law Attorneys by both the National Elder Law Foundation (NELF) and the Ohio State Bar Association (OSBA).
+Mitch and Dan have the same passion and commitment that I do about solving the complex problems that aging presents to us all.

 Our clients come to us from all walks of life.
 We have some wealthy clients and some not-so-wealthy clients, but most are somewhere in the middle.
 We have clients who are planning their retirement and clients who are facing a healthcare crisis.
-There is, however, one thing that all of our clients have in common: each and every one of them was smart enough to develop a plan to preserve and protect their wealth – to “get their ducks in a row”.
+There is, however, one thing that all of our clients have in common: each and every one of them understands how important it is to develop a plan to preserve and protect their wealth – to “get their ducks in a row”.